fastaddons/privacy_policy/README.md

 # Privacy policy
 This is a collective privacy policy for all extensions created by "FastAddons.com" (author Juraj Mäsiar).
-I take user privacy seriously and I'm doing my best to protect users data from 3rd parties.
+I take users privacy seriously and I'm doing my best to protect users data from 3rd parties.
 That's why my extensions doesn't collect any data about the user, nor usage / performance or other type of monitoring data.

 ## Detailed privacy policy for individual extensions: